k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 * The Results window's top bar is divided into 2 parts: information (on the right side) and actions (on the left side):

   * Information part contains:
-    * Number of displayed rows (as previously explained, up to 1000 rows)
+    * Number of displayed rows (as previously explained, up to 1000 rows).
     * Query status - success/failure.
 In case of a failure, a failure reason will be shown in the results area, instead of the results table.
     * Duration taken to execute the query.
 Note that the duration is not the time until the results table is rendered and displayed as a table in the results window.
     * How many rows were affected during the query execution.
 In case of a select statement, no rows are affected, so it would show zero.
   * Actions part contains:
-    * Columns to show - allows you to adjust the Results table display.
+    * Columns to show - allows to adjust the Results table display.
 When clicked, a pop-up opens where you can set up the Result tables columns that will be shown.
-    * CSV - allows you to download the results.
+    * CSV - allows to download the results.

 * The Results table enables some manipulations that let you adjust the display according to your needs, in addition to the *Columns to show* option: